BurrowBird/4chan-Thread-Muncher/Readme.txt

 ----

-I am not a programmer.
 Muncher is 99 % vibe coded, using free versions of Grok, Claude and Gemini.
 Muncher has some quirks.
 Feel free to fix them.

 Muncher tries to prevent downloading duplicates by various means.